Capitains/flask-capitains-nemo/docs/Nemo.plugin.rst

 Writing a plugin
 ################

 The major properties of plugins are - and should be - class variables and copied during initiation to ensure a strong structure.
-There is list of core class variables which are the following
+There is list of core class constants which are defined below.
+It is recommanded to use PluginPrototype class as your parent object :

+.. code-block: python
+    :linenos:
+    :caption: my_plugin.py
+    :name: my_plugin.py

+    from flask_nemo.plugin import PluginPrototype

+    class MyPlugin(PluginPrototype):
+        # Add new things and configure things with Plugin core constants

 Assets providing
 ****************